Infection Prevention

 Our hospital is committed to protecting the health and safety of our patients, employees, providers, volunteers and visitors.
 We have robust safety and infection prevention protocols in place year-round to help ensure the well-being of everyone who enters our hospital, including the following:

-- Patients and visitors are screened for signs or symptoms of illness based on community transmission of viruses like influenza and COVID-19
+- Patients are screened for symptoms of illness.
+Visitor screening may also occur based on current community transmission levels and public health recommendations.

 - Hand hygiene products are easily accessible throughout the facility.

-- Hospital-approved disinfectants (professional grade) are used to clean surfaces.
+- Hospital-approved disinfectants (professional grade) are used to disinfect surfaces.

 - Personal protective equipment is available, including face masks.